GoreLab/waves/README.md

 ## Cite
 This package is documented in a peer-reviewed manuscript in the Plant Phenome Journal.
 Please cite the manuscript if you have found this package to be useful!

-> Hershberger, J, Morales, N, Simoes, CC, et al. Making waves in Breedbase: An integrated spectral data storage and analysis pipeline for plant breeding programs.
+> Hershberger, J, Morales, N, Simoes, CC, Ellerbrock, B, Bauchet, G, Mueller, LA, Gore MA.
+Making waves in Breedbase: An integrated spectral data storage and analysis pipeline for plant breeding programs.
 Plant Phenome J. 2021; 4:e20012. https://doi.org/10.1002/ppj2.20012

 ## Use